 For fighting wildfires and other special uses, you may encounter Garden Hose Thread (GHT).
 You will also find specific fire hose threads for certain cities.
 The Fire Department of New York uses its own thread type, which is different from the Chicago Fire Department or even Chicago Hose Thread.

 To know which type of thread is used on an existing hose or coupling, check for a stamp with the initials of the thread type.

 Once you’ve learned what type of thread you need, it’s time to decide which gender you require.

-Male couplings, hoses, and fittings have threads on the outside.
-You will typically find male couplings on equipment, such as fire hoses, which discharges water.
+Male couplings, hoses and fittings have threads on the outside.
+You will typically find male couplings on equipment such as fire hoses, which discharge water.